gwcbi/haphpipe/README.md

 haphpipe finalize_assembly --fq_1 corrected_1.fastq --fq2 corrected_2.fastq --ref_fa refined.fna
 ```

-### hp_haplotype
+### Haplotype

 Haplotype assembly stages.
-HAPHPIPE implements PredictHaplo ([paper](https://www.ncbi.nlm.nih.gov/pubmed/26355517_)), although other haplotype reconstruction programs can be utilized outside of HAPHPIPE using the final output of HAPHPIPE, typically with the final consensus sequence (FASTA) file, reads (raw, trimmed, and/or corrected), and/or final alignment (BAM) file as input.
+HAPHPIPE implements PredictHaplo ([paper](https://www.ncbi.nlm.nih.gov/pubmed/26355517)), although other haplotype reconstruction programs can be utilized outside of HAPHPIPE using the final output of HAPHPIPE, typically with the final consensus sequence (FASTA) file, reads (raw, trimmed, and/or corrected), and/or final alignment (BAM) file as input.

 ##### predict_haplo